jdglaser/fast-to-sql/README.md

 ## Installation

 This module is not on pip.
-To install just download the fast_to_sql script to the same directory as your project, and import as seen above.
+To install just download the fast_to_sql script to the same directory as your project, and import as seen under the Example.

 ## Requirements